gordonmurray/gordonmurray.github.io/_posts/2023-11-18-WarpStream-Flink-Iceberg-low-cost-logging.md

 INSERT INTO apache_logs_archive (bytes, datetime, host, method, protocol,referrer, request, service) SELECT bytes, datetime, host, method, protocol,referrer, request, service FROM apache_logs;
 ```

 You now have some (sample) data logging to WarpStream and s3.
-Flink is then pulling in the data and storing it for long term storage in Iceberg format on s3 with Flink ready to work on your data to spot patterns such as errors or malicious use.
+Flink is then pulling in the data and storing it for long term storage in Iceberg format on s3 with Flink ready to work on your data to spot patterns such as errors or malicious use and send it wherever you need.

 ### Visualizing logs with Apache Superset